OpenJData/DigiBreast/README.txt

    (CC view) using a Philips dual-energy mammographic system - MicroDose SI.
 The MAT-file includes variables Mammogram, Glandularity, ThicknessMap, and Registration.
-Users can choose to use our readily-built 3D DigiBreast phantom in DigiBreast.mat, or to use the 2D source images offered in DigiBreast_source.mat to customize their own 3D realistic breast phantoms.
+Users can choose to use our readily-built 3D DigiBreast phantom in DigiBreast.mat, or to create their own 3D realistic breast phantoms using different meshing settings based on the 2D source images in DigiBreast_source.mat.

    Mammogram
-          A digital breast mammogram in the CC view (1x1 mm pixels).
+          A digital breast mammogram in the CC view (335x307 in 1x1 mm pixels).
 The mammogram has been masked to exclude skin region.

    Glandularity
-          Fibroglandular tissue volume fraction map (1x1 mm pixels) derived directly from the MicroDose SI measurement.
-This is the "ground truth" glandularity referred in the [19]Deng2015 paper.
+          Fibroglandular tissue volume fraction map (335x307 in 1x1 mm pixels) derived directly from the MicroDose SI measurement.
+This is the "ground truth" glandularity referred in the [20]Deng2015 paper.
 By stacking vertically and repeating this image, we can map the forward mesh nodes into this 3D glandularity profile using the Registration data structure below, and produce the subfield ForwardMesh.glandularity.truth in DigiBreast.mat.

    ThicknessMap
-          the measured breast thickness map at each pixel location (1x1 mm pixels).
+          the measured breast thickness map at each pixel location (335x307 in 1x1 mm pixels).

    Registration
           a 12 x 3 matrix representing the mapping between the mammogram